prashant-cn/google-drive-storage/README.md

 Example: MONGO_DB_PATH=mongodb://127.0.0.1:27017/products-api

 <b>Step 5:</b>
-Run the app in local enviroment and follow the steps shown in terminal window to genrate "token.json".
+Run the app in local environment and follow the steps shown in terminal window to genrate "token.json".

 <b>Step 6:</b>
 Change the "parents" ID inside "src/utils/driveFunctions.js" with your own folder ID from google drive or simply comment out the "parents" property to store the files in you root of google drive.